 - Make sure the building is properly ventilated to prevent the build up of hazardous fumes.

 - Provide proper lighting in your building so all chemical labels can be clearly read.

 - Have adequate air conditioning and/or heating to prevent any temperature extremes that could damage containers or product and lead to leaks or fires.
-Correct storage temperatures for each chemical can be found on the SDS (safety data sheet) provided by the manufacturer.
+A manufacturer’s SDS (safety data sheet) shows correct storage temperatures for each chemical.

 - Make sure your building provides enough space for safe chemical storage.
-There should be an area designated where chemicals can be stored and/or transferred from one container to another.
-This area should be separate and a safe distance from any other work areas.
+Designated an area for chemical storage and transfer.
+Separate this area from any other work areas.

 Protecting Against Leaks and Spills

 Knowing how to prevent leaks and spills and how to properly deal with them can prevent more serious accidents from occurring.